silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 6 - Kidnapped Vehicle Project/README.md

 ---

 * `main.cpp` -  This file runs the particle filter, measures the runtime calculate the weighted error at each timestep.
-             -  Set the number of particles `M` to draw.
+             -  Set the number of particles `num_particles` to draw.
              -  Set the control measurement uncertainty `signma_pos`
              -  Set the landmark measurment uncertainty `sigma_landmark`
              -  Reads in map data